GPU-Accelerated Algorithms for Process Mapping: Related Work

 \subsection{Process Mapping}

-Similar to graph partitioning, process mapping has also seen a tremendous amount of research, and we refer the reader to Hoefler et. al~\cite{Hoefler13} and Pellegrini~\cite{Pellegrini13} for broader overviews.
-Among the first to implement process mapping, was Hatazaki~\cite{Hatazaki98} who used graph partitioning to map MPI processes onto hardware topologies.
-Träff~\cite{Traff02} and Yu et. al ~\cite{Yu06} implemented mapping algorithms for special hardware, namely for the NEC SX-series of parallel vector computers and the Blue Gene/L Supercomputer, respectively.
+Similar to graph partitioning, process mapping has also seen a tremendous amount of research, and we refer the reader to Hoefler~et~al.~\cite{Hoefler13} and Pellegrini~\cite{Pellegrini13} for broader overviews.
+Among the first to implement process mapping was Hatazaki~\cite{Hatazaki98} who used graph partitioning to map MPI processes onto hardware topologies.
+Träff~\cite{Traff02} and Yu~et~al.~\cite{Yu06} implemented mapping algorithms for special hardware, namely for the NEC SX-series of parallel vector computers and the Blue Gene/L Supercomputer, respectively.

-From a theoretical perspective it seems straightforward that minimizing $J(C, D, \Pi)$ will lead to a more performant algorithm.
-However, the questions remains if this is also true in practice.
-Brandfass et. al~\cite{Brandfass12} showed that optimizing the communication cost indeed leads to performance improvements in the context of Computational Fluid Dynamics.
-Manwade et. al~\cite{Manwade18} show in a more general context that process mapping algorithms improve the performance of MPI applications.
+From a theoretical perspective, it appears straightforward that minimizing $J(\mathcal{C}, \mathcal{D}, \Pi)$ will lead to a more efficient algorithm.
+However, the question remains whether the theoretical improvement translates into practical performance gains.
+Brandfass~et~al.~\cite{Brandfass12} show that optimizing the communication cost indeed leads to performance improvements for the simulation of Computational Fluid Dynamics.
+Manwade~et~al.~\cite{Manwade18} show in a more general context that process mapping algorithms improve the performance of MPI~applications.

-There are two main methods to solve process mapping, the \emph{two-phase} approach and \emph{integrated mapping}.
+There are two main methods to solve process mapping: the \emph{two-phase} approach and \emph{integrated mapping}.
 The two-phase approach first leverages standard graph partitioning to determine a balanced $k$-way partition with small edge-cut of the task graph~$G_\mathcal{C}$.
+This results in a partition with an overall small communication volume between the blocks.
 The second phase then determines a 1-to-1 mapping of blocks to the PEs that minimizes the communication cost.
-Müller-Merbach~\cite{MullerMerbach70} presented a greedy algorithm to obtain an initial mapping, that served as a basis for many future algorithms.
-After the mapping phase a potential third refinement phase can be used to determine individual vertex moves that decrease the communication cost.
+Müller-Merbach~\cite{MullerMerbach70} presented a greedy algorithm to obtain an initial mapping that served as a basis for many future algorithms.
+After the mapping phase, a potential third refinement phase can be used to determine individual vertex moves that decrease the communication cost.
 Heider~\cite{Heider72} introduced a simple swap algorithm that considers all possible $\mathcal{O}(n^2)$ swaps.
-This method was iteratively improved by Brandfass et. al~\cite{Brandfass12} by avoiding redundant swaps, and Schulz and Träff~\cite{Schulz17}, by utilizing better data structures and restricting the search space.
-Notable algorithms using the two-phase approach are \algo{GlobalMultisection}~\cite{Kirchbach20} and \algo{SharedMap}~\cite{Schulz25}.
+This method was iteratively improved by Brandfass~et~al.~\cite{Brandfass12} by avoiding redundant swaps, and Schulz and Träff~\cite{Schulz17} by utilizing better data structures and restricting the search space.
+Notable algorithms are \algo{GlobalMultisection}~\cite{Kirchbach20} and \algo{SharedMap}~\cite{Schulz25}.